swapnesh-601/Rock-vs-Mine-Prediction-ML/README.md

 This project implements a Machine Learning classification model capable of distinguishing between **Rocks (R)** and **Mines (M)** using sonar signal data.

-The model is built using **Logistic Regression**, a supervised machine learning algorithm suitable for binary classification problems.
+The model is built using **Logistic Regression**, a supervised machine learning algorithm designed for binary classification tasks.

-The workflow includes:
+The project demonstrates a complete Machine Learning workflow including:

 - Data Loading
 - Data Exploration
 - Data Preprocessing
+- Feature & Target Separation
 - Train-Test Split
 - Model Training
 - Model Evaluation
 - Prediction on New Data

-This project is an excellent beginner-friendly example of applying Machine Learning to a real-world binary classification problem.
+This project is ideal for beginners who want to understand how Machine Learning can be used to solve real-world binary classification problems.

 ---

 ## 🎯 Problem Statement

+Sonar systems emit sound waves underwater.
+These sound waves bounce back after hitting an object.

-Ships and submarines use sonar signals to identify underwater objects.
-Based on the reflected sonar signals, the goal is to predict whether the detected object is:
+Using the reflected sonar signals, this project predicts whether the detected object is:

-- Rock (R)
+- **Rock (R)**
-- Mine (M)
+- **Mine (M)**

-This project trains a Logistic Regression model to perform this classification accurately.
+The prediction is performed using a Logistic Regression classification model.

 ---